jonlabriola/pyDART/README.md

    a.) idealRadObs.py - Generates simulated radar observations (vr/dBZ) at the specified locations

-       generates radar observation file that contains full volume scans from different radars b.) idealConvObs.py - Generates conventional observations at specified locatiosn includes surface stations, profilers, soundings
+       generates radar observation class that contains full volume scans from different radars b.) idealConvObs.py - Generates conventional observations at specified locatiosn includes surface stations, profilers, soundings
-       generates conventional observation file that contains soundings, profilers, and surface obs
+       generates conventional observation class that contains soundings, profilers, and surface obs

-2.)
-Combine all unique observations into a single netcdf file
+   Both programs save pickle files of the class instance, which are then used to produce the subsequent radar observations

 2.)
-Convert the combined NetCDF file into an observation sequence file (hdf2ascii) -hdf2ascii program used to do this
+Convert the combined radar and conventional observations classes into an observation sequence file (hdf2ascii) -hdf2ascii program used to do this

 3.)
-Convert the observation sequence file back into -ascii2hdf program used to do this
+Convert the observation sequence file back and place into observation class for appropriate time -ascii2hdf program used to do this